syncfusion-content/maui-docs/MAUI/Popup/popup-animations.md

 ---
 layout: post
-title: Popup Animations in .NET MAUI Popup control | Syncfusion
+title: Popup Animations in .NET MAUI Popup Control | Syncfusion
-description: Learn here all about Popup Animations support in Syncfusion .NET MAUI Popup (SfPopup) control and more.
+description: Learn here all about Popup Animations support in the Syncfusion .NET MAUI Popup (SfPopup) control and more.
 platform: MAUI
 control: SfPopup
 documentation: ug